aidantomcy/saintsforus/README.md

 # Saints for Us
-This is a website about a few saints.
 This website has the same functionality as this: [Saints for Us](https://github.com/aidantomcy/saintsforus)
 but it is written in PHP instead of Python.
 I have used this for the final version of my website.
 I had made the other version as I hadn't used the Flask framework in a long time and I wanted to create
 a simple app with it.